mckays630/2014-05-01-sjm/novice/shell/xx-text_data_mining.md

 ### Example One: gene expression data

-You have a tab-delimited text file, gene_exp.txt that contains data from a differential gene expression analysis.
+You have a tab-delimited text file, gene_exp.txt, that contains data from a differential gene expression analysis.
 Each line describes a comparison of numerical expression levels for one gene in two samples.

 #### What does the file look like